esl/MongoosePush/guides/local_build.md

 _build/prod/rel/mongoose_push/bin/mongoose_push foreground
 ```

 Yeah, I know...
 It crashed.
 Running this service is fast and simple but unfortunately you can't have push notifications without properly configured `FCM` and/or `APNS` service.
-You can find out how to properly configure it in `Configuration` section of this README.
+You can find out how to properly configure it in [configuration](https://esl.github.io/MongoosePush/v2.1.0-alpha.1/configuration.html#content) section.

 ## Development release